 Done!
 The next stitch in the row can be a little tricky to find, since the popcorn stitch is bulky, so it may help to mark that one as well when you’re learning.

-The other trick with the popcorn stitch is when you finish a round and come back to it in the next round – one of the stitches is hidden away, so to make sure you don’t drop one you have to be careful that you don’t miss it.
+The other trick with learning how to crochet a popcorn stitch is when you finish a round and come back to it in the next round – one of the stitches can be tricky to see, so make sure you’re counting your stitches at the end of the row to make sure you haven’t missed it.